nestorhealth/medfetch.js/medfetch/docs/guide.design.md

 ::: info
-*For example, if we wanted to add in a [`node-postgres`](https://node-postgres.com/) extension in the future, then it may not make as much sense to restrict yourself to NodeJS's Web API implementations only and reach for nodejs specific tooling if we needed some kind of specialized routines using `fs` or something like that.
+*For example, if we wanted to add in a [`node-postgres`](https://node-postgres.com/) extension in the future, then it may not make as much sense to restrict yourself to web apis only and reach for nodejs specific tooling if we needed some kind of specialized routines using `fs` or something like that.
 :::